-It was that sense of service and leadership that led Steve to study law following his time in the Army.
-Attending law school at Temple University, Steve graduated in 2010 earning honors as a member of the Temple Law Review and as a Fellow in Temple University’s Public Interest Law Honor Society.
+Steve Descano is the Democratic nominee for Fairfax County Commonwealth’s Attorney.
+He is a West Point graduate and former U.S. Army helicopter pilot.
+Following his time as an Army officer, Steve went to law school at Temple University.
+He graduated in 2010 earning honors as a member of the Temple Law Review and as a Fellow in Temple University’s Public Interest Law Honor Society.
 Additionally, Steve received the prestigious Albert L. Bricklin Memorial Award for Outstanding Scholastic Achievement, which is awarded to the evening division student with the highest academic rank at graduation.

 Although Steve stepped away from the Justice Department to take up his leadership role at Paragon, he has not left the law behind.
 Steve is a member of the prominent Fairfax County Police Civilian Review Panel, the oversight body tasked with conducting civilian oversight of the county police department.
 Believing that effective oversight can only be achieved when all communities’ voices are heard, Steve regularly visits churches, citizens groups, and activist organizations to listen to their concerns and build partnerships between those groups and the Civilian Review Panel.

-In addition to his work with the Police Civilian Review Panel, Steve is an active member of the Fairfax County Democratic Committee, and has served on the board of NARAL Pro-Choice Virginia, as well as on the Fairfax County NAACP Criminal Justice Committee.
+Steve is also an active member of the Fairfax County Democratic Committee, has served on the board of NARAL Pro-Choice Virginia and on the Fairfax County NAACP Criminal Justice Committee.